hyunjimoon/tolzul/Space/Dots/People/⚡️atom(BE⬇️⬆️)/sarada.md

 - [ ] Follow up with the speaker about their "promise vendor" research model.
 - [ ] Attend the friend center conference at UCLA and connect with the speaker.
-- [ ] Review the speaker's YouTube video on the discussion between them and Josh Tenenbaum.
+- [ ] Review the speaker's YouTube video on the discussion between them and Josh tenanbaum.

 ## Outline